desromj/rubyred/README.md

 The project is built with LibGDX and uses the Tiled map editor to load in tile maps and game objects.

-As you control a kangaroo, all movement is done by a combination of short and long hops.
+As you control a kangaroo, most movement is done by a combination of short and long hops.

-NOTE: There is a current known framerate issue.
-A LibGDX Scene is used to handle actors, but terminates the drawing batch and uses a ShapeRenderer for every object without assets.
-This is a costly operation, but it will be removed when objects use actual sprites instead of placeholder shapes for the graphics.
+NOTE: There is a current known softlock that triggers if the edge of your character lands exactly on the corner edge of a platform.
+The game thinks you are still trying to fall when in fact you are not, and you are rendered immobile indefinitely.
+This will be fixed soon.

 In order to run the project, do the following